jguhlin/sfasta/README.md

 # Introduction
-Sfasta is a side-project I've been working on.
-I'm training Transformer models and needed to use large datasets such as reads or databases.
-Block gzip, even when stored on a ramdisk, is far too slow to keep the GPU full, so I started working on an alternative format that allowed for better random-access.
-This is that format.

-I hope it becomes a more general purpose format, saving space and time, but for me it has been a success for my needs already.
+Sfasta is a replacement for the FASTA/Q format with a goal of both saving space but also having very fast random-access for machine learning, even for large datasets (such as the nt database, 217Gb gzip compressed, 225Gb bgzip compressed).
+Speed advantages are by assuming modern hardware, thus: i) multiple compression threads, ii) I/O dedicated threads, iii) SIMD bitpacking support, iv) modern compression algorithms (ZSTD, as default).
+If you need different hardware, open an issue.
+There are SIMD support for other architectures that could be implemented.

+While the goals are random-access speed by ID query, and smaller size, I hope it can become a more general purpose format.
 Currently it makes extensive use of bitpacking, as well as ZSTD compression.
-It supports others, which could be used for archival purposes (such as xz compression), but those functions are not connected to the command-line anymore.
-Size is generally favorable as-is, although disabling masking and indexing would make it even smaller.
+It supports others, which could be used for archival purposes (such as xz compression).
+It is a work in progress, but is ready for community feedback.
+Because the goals are not simple decompression, this part of the code is not-optimized yet, and is much slower than zcat or other tools.
+This will be remedied in the future.

+## Note
+This has taken a few years of on again, off again development.
+FORMAT.md and other files are likely out of date.

-# Format Overview
+# Usage
-Everything is bincoded, and either bitpacked, or ZSTD compressed.... add more here...
+## Installation
+`cargo install sfasta`

+## Usage
+To compress a file:
+`sfa convert MyFile.fasta`

+You can also convert directly from gzipped files
+`sfa convert MyFile.fasta.gz`

+You can use other compression schemes.
+The software automatically detects which is used and decompresses accordingly.
+`sfa convert --snappy MyFile.fasta`
+`sfa convert --xz MyFile.fasta`

+For help:
+`sfa --help`

+Please note, not all subcommands are implemented yet.
+The following should work: convert, view, list, faidx.
 # Comparisons

 ## Features